-As the weather warms up and Spring approaches, bikers are starting to get back on the road after the winter break!
-Before you clean up the bike and head out on the road, the personal injury attorneys at Dale E. Anstine Law Firm remind our motorcycle community to keep safety in mind and follow these steps to get prepared for the riding season:
+Spring is quickly approaching, which means bikers are preparing to get back on the road after the winter break!
+Before you clean up the bike and head out on the road, the motorcycle accident injury lawyers at Dale E. Anstine Law Firm remind our motorcycle community to keep safety in mind and follow these steps to get prepared for the riding season.

-The manufacturer’s owners manual most likely contains important information on routine and spring maintenance.
+The manufacturer’s owner’s manual most likely contains important information on routine and spring maintenance.
 Although we know that reading through the manual may seem like a daunting task – it is one that is very important for safety!
-Not sure where your owners manual is located?
-Most bike manufactures have copies of manuals on their websites.
+Not sure where your owner’s manual is located?
+Most bike manufacturers have copies of manuals on their websites.

 Another great resource to read is the Pennsylvania Department of Transportation Motorcycle Operator Manual.
 Although the manual is intended for new riders, the information presented is relevant and important for all riders.
 You can read a copy of the manual online.